hlascelles/karina_personal_website/_posts/travel/2020-06-06-nicaragua.md

 ### 4. Reserva Natural Isla Juan Venado &#9733;
 * I went on a two hour birdwatching tour in a small boat, the starting point was a short walk from Barca de Oro hotel in Las Peñitas.
 The starting time will depend on the tides.
 I saw a great variety of bird species and a huge number of birds in total.
 I later found out that it is possible to organise longer tours that go deeper into the protected area and reach breading grounds with even more birds and even greater diversity of species, so I shall return.
 * It is also possible to participate in the release of baby sea turtles on the beach in the afternoon (November to January).
 I'm not sure if it is a harmful or a beneficial activity from the environmental point of view, do your own research.
-* I was glad we did not stay in Las Peñitas.
+* I was glad I didn't stay in Las Peñitas.
 The place had a desolate vibe and the locals were the least friendly compared to all the other places I've visited in Nicaragua.